mananpreetsingh/mongo-k8s-sidecar/README.md

-#  Mongo Kubernetes Sidecar - Mongo 8.0+ compatible
+# Mongo Kubernetes Replica Set Sidecar - Mongo 8.0+ compatible

 A Kubernetes sidecar container that automatically manages MongoDB replica set configuration in Kubernetes clusters.

 This version is **fully compatible with MongoDB 8.0+** and uses modern Node.js and MongoDB drivers.

 ## Features